Form 1040 Line 11 Explained: Adjusted Gross Income (AGI)

 AGI vs. Modified Adjusted Gross Income (MAGI)

 Several IRS provisions reference modified adjusted gross income rather than AGI.
-MAGI typically starts with AGI and adds back certain items — such as tax-exempt interest, excluded foreign earned income, or student loan interest — depending on the specific provision.
+MAGI typically starts with AGI and adds back certain items —.
+Such as tax-exempt interest, excluded foreign earned income, or student loan interest —.
+Depending on the specific provision.
 Understanding the difference matters because a taxpayer who qualifies for a credit based on AGI may not qualify based on MAGI, or vice versa.
 The Reed Corporation reviews both figures when advising clients on contribution limits, credit eligibility, and phaseout thresholds.

-Work With The Reed Corporation
+Related Services from The Reed Corporation